 There have been no area code splits — only overlays — since 2007‑10‑07, and no splits are planned.
 Canada has not had an area code split since 1999‑01‑25; they had their first overlay on 2001‑03‑25 and haven't looked back.

 The Caribbean island of St. Martin is divided between France and the Netherlands.
-The Dutch side, known as Sint Maarten, has joined the North American Numbering Plan as area code 721.
+The Dutch side, known as Sint Maarten, has joined the North American Numbering Plan as area code 721; Sint Maarten has also been assigned ISO country code SX, and the corresponding .sx Internet domain is now in use.
 The change was originally scheduled for 2010, but was postponed until 2011‑09‑30 (permissive), 2012‑09‑30 (mandatory).
 You now must use +1 721; from North America, dial 1‑721.
 All current 7-digit numbers in Sint Maarten begin with '5', but new numbering ranges will be added in the future.
-The French side continues to use +590, or 011‑590 from North America.
+The French side continues to use +590, or 011‑590 from North America (including calls from Sint Maarten to French Saint-Martin).
 (The French side now has the ISO country code MF, but .mf is not used for the Internet.
 Use either .gp (Guadeloupe) or .fr (France) for French St.‑Martin.)